cetav-ddw/cetav-2015/sites/all/modules/contrib/cs_adaptive_image/README.txt

 -- INSTALLATION AND CONFIGURATION --

-* Install the Client-side adaptive image module as usual.
+* Install the Client-Side Adaptive Image module as usual.
 See http://drupal.org/node/70151 for more information.

 * By default the formatter allows you to configure up to 5 client